 ACADEMIA

-In 2023 Astrid began a co-disciplinary PhD in Journalism/Publishing at the University of Melbourne exploring environmental responsibility in book publishing in Australia.
+In 2023 Astrid began a co-disciplinary PhD in Journalism/Publishing at the University of Melbourne exploring environmental responsibility during the climate crisis in book publishing in Australia.

 ACADEMIC ARTICLES